FastUVH5Meta

 • recompute_nbls (bool, optional) – Whether to recompute the number of unique baselines from the data.
 Before v1.2 of the UVH5 spec, it was possible to have an incorrect number of baselines in the header without error, so this provides an opportunity to rectify it.
 Old HERA files (< March 2023) may have this issue, but in this case the correct number of baselines can be computed more quickly than by fully re=computing, and so we do this.

 • astrometry_library (str) – Library used for calculating the LSTs.
 Allowed options are ‘erfa’ (which uses the pyERFA), ‘novas’ (which uses the python-novas library), and ‘astropy’ (which uses the astropy utilities).
-Default is erfa unless the telescope_location frame is MCMF (on the moon), in which case the default is astropy.
+Default is erfa unless the telescope location frame is MCMF (on the moon), in which case the default is astropy.

 Notes